 The bike route from San Francisco to Los Angeles is truly iconic.
-This was my first time doing it but I know people that have done it multiple times, some even starting from Los Angeles and working their riding north.
+This was my first time doing it but I know people that have done it multiple times, some even starting from Los Angeles and working their way north.
 This particular route starts from San Francisco but deviates Big Sur because of a massive landslide that happened the same year.
 If you plan on going through Big Sur there are plentyyyy of bike campsites you can choose from and I highly recommend that you do.
 This route is very similar to the AIDS lifecycling route, which happens once a year at the end of May.

 The Strava Route from camp to camp is located at the bottom of the page.
 I’ve also included a list of things you should try to bring on your trip.